Oil Paint Drying

 - Oil paints containing poppyseed oil and safflower oil will dry slower

-If you want your painting to dry quickly, you should consider looking at oil paints containing linseed oil or synthetic oil with alkyd.
+If you want your painting to dry quickly, you should consider using oil paints containing linseed oil or synthetic oil with alkyd.

 Is Your Painting Environment Humid Or Extremely Sunny?

-Something that can heavily influence how long it takes your oil painting to dry is the type of environment that paint is in.
+The type of environment that paint is in can heavily influence how long it takes your oil painting to dry.
 If your studio is humid, oil paint will dry extremely slowly.

-If it gets too much sun, it can take longer to dry, as well as causing the oil paint to become deformed or change color.
-To make sure your oil paint dries faster, keep your studio cool and clean with the use of fans, dehumidifiers, etc.
+If it gets too much sun, it can take longer to dry, causing the oil paint to become deformed or change color.
+To ensure your oil paint dries faster, keep your studio cool and clean with fans, dehumidifiers, etc.

 Lastly, miscellaneous details of the oil paint can determine whether it dries faster or slower.
 Pigments such as:

 - Blacks, reds, and dark oranges can take longer to dry

 - Cobalts, manganese colors, and pigments containing lead dry faster